akka/akka/akka-docs/scala/futures.rst

 In the above code the block passed to ``Future`` will be executed by the default ``Dispatcher``, with the return value of the block used to complete the ``Future`` (in this case, the result would be the string: "HelloWorld").
 Unlike a ``Future`` that is returned from an ``Actor``, this ``Future`` is properly typed, and we also avoid the overhead of managing an ``Actor``.

+You can also create already completed Futures using the ``Promise`` companion, which can be either successes:

+.. includecode:: code/akka/docs/future/FutureDocSpec.scala
+   :include: successful

+Or failures:

+.. includecode:: code/akka/docs/future/FutureDocSpec.scala
+   :include: failed

 Functional Futures
 ------------------